MPD Prospect Day

 - Formal attire is not necessary, and applicants do not need to change during the event.

-At 7:00 am applicants will be divided into groups and complete various stations to include:
+At the start of Prospect Day, applicants will be divided into groups and complete various stations including:

 - Body Fat Screening

 All candidates will also take the NTN exam.

 As a part of the application process, each applicant must take and pass the National Testing Network FrontLine National Written Exam.

 - Report Writing and Multiple-Choice Writing Test

 Although applicants receive a percentage score, both the reading ability test and the writing ability test are scored on a pass/fail basis.